weaveworks/scope/site/installing.md

 Weave Cloud hosts the Scope UI for you, provides secure access control for your team and saves resources such as CPU or memory usage.

-Sign up for [Weave Cloud account](https://cloud.weave.works/) and obtain a token.
-Replace `<token>` with your token by running this on the master node or on whatever machine that has `kubectl` is configured to authenticate to your Kubernetes cluster:
+Sign up for a [Weave Cloud account](https://cloud.weave.works/) and obtain a token.
+Replace `<token>` with your token by running this on the master node or on whatever machine that has `kubectl` configured to authenticate to your Kubernetes cluster:

     $ kubectl apply -f 'https://cloud.weave.works/launch/k8s/weavescope.yaml?service-token=<token>'